Awezkhan0/Azure-Two-Tier-Network-Lab/README.md

 # Azure Secure Two-Tier Network Lab
+> A hands-on Azure networking lab demonstrating secure two-tier architecture,
+> jump box access, and Defence in Depth using NSGs and Windows Firewall.

 ## What is this project?
 In this project I built a secure two-tier network using Azure Portal.
 I created a private layer that has no public IP and can only be accessed through a jump box without the use of Bastion.
 The purpose of this was to have a private VM that cannot be directly reached from the internet, simulating how a real backend server or database would be protected in a production environment.